 What follows is a straight transcription of the story told in this video.
-Please watch for the full effect and find additional information including undercover footage in the afterward.
+Please watch/listen for the full effect and find additional information including undercover footage in the afterward.

 My end began at my beginning.
 I was born already unraveling.

 Losing bits and pieces from day one.
 Parts of me I didn’t know I had till they were taken.

 My value measured by production.

 All machines break down eventually.

 I’m on my back.
 How did I get on my back?